chinnyy/FYP_Project/PLOTS/README.md

 # Plots generated from rmd files
-Individual components of a figure are plotted using the r application and later assembled together on Affinity Designer.
+/R and R_processing: Contains individual components of a figure generated using the r application

 /R_final: Contains the finalized figures compiled using Affinity Designer